grandparkla/july4/index.markdown

 ### Parking

-Parking in lots surrounding Grand Park is recommended. **The Music Center lot and Lot 10 underneath Grand Park will not be available.**
+Parking in lots surrounding Grand Park is recommended.

-Note: The Music Center lot (Lot 14) will not be accessible after 8PM through approx. 10PM.
-Lot 10 underneath Grand Park will not be accessible due to street closures.
+Due to street closures, **the parking area underneath Grand Park (Lot 10) will not be accessible** during the event.
+The Music Center parking area (Lot 14) will not be accessible from 8pm until approximately 10pm.

 ### Taking Rideshare Like Lyft Or Uber?